 This website has pages to help you:

-- Learn: a single page tutorial that takes you from a neophyte to an intermediate understanding of HTML
+- Learn: a single page tutorial on HTML

 What is this website and why does it exist?

-HTML.Haus harkens back to web development fundamentals by offering resources for writing better HTML.
+HTML.Haus harkens back to web development fundamentals by offering resources for writing HTML.